aquasecurity/postee/README.md

 ###### *There is a volume mount that mounts the configuration file from the host to the container.
 There is also an environment variable, AQUAALERT_CFG, that specifies the location of the JIRA configuration file inside the container.*

+## Configure the Splunk Integration
+You will need to craate an HTTP Event Collector in Splunk Enterprise or Splunk Cloud.
+This can usually be found in the Splunk console under "Settings -> Data Inputs -> HTTP Event Collector -> Add New".
+Once you create an HTTP Event Collector you will receive a token.
+You should provide this token, together with the Splunk HTTP Collector
+URL, as part of the cfg.yaml settings.

 ## Configure the Aqua Server with Webhook Integration